Ratified film screening and discussion

 Deborah Riley Draper is an award-winning filmmaker known for her compelling storytelling and ability to amplify diverse voices and journeys.
 Variety Magazine has previously recognized Ms. Draper as one of their "Top 10 Documakers to Watch."
 Draper wrote and co-directed the highly anticipated Equal Rights Amendment documentary Ratified.
 A 2025 Film Independent Episodic Directing Fellow, she also received a 2025 NAACP Image Awards nomination for Outstanding Directing – Documentary for the docu-series James Brown: Say It Loud.

-complete this form to reserve your ticket
+complete this form to reserve your tickets